Pool Freeze Damage Prevention

 What to Do If You Have to Defrost

-If you didn’t winterize correctly, or you missed a step and part of your pool equipment gets frozen, don’t panic, but act quickly.
+If you didn’t winterize correctly or missed a step and part of your pool equipment gets frozen, don’t panic, but act quickly.

 1. Turn off Your System